hydrusnetwork/hydrus/docs/database_merging.md

 ## perfect preservation

 I would like to add a 'eat this client' wizard to the program one day that will have sophisticated service interrogation and UI for defining content sources and destinations.
-Something like 'migrate tags' but for all content types.
+Something like `tags->migrate` but for all content types.
 I'd also like 'universal' sidecar templates that you can setup with one click.
 Unfortunately we aren't there yet.

 If you want to preserve as much as possible in a clever way, or just something that isn't covered by sidecars, like duplicate file relations, your best bet is writing your own script that uses the [Client API](client_api.md).